olvlvl/composer-attribute-collector/README.md

 way—and near zero-cost—to retrieve targets of PHP 8 attributes.
 After the autoloader has been dumped, the plugin collects attribute targets and generates a static file.
 Later, these targets can be retrieved through a convenient interface, without involving reflection.
-The plugin is useful when you need to _discover_ attributes in a codebase—for known classes you can use reflection.
+The plugin is useful when you need to _discover_ attribute targets in a codebase—for known targets you can use reflection.